Graph Neural Networks for Fast Contingency Analysis of Power Systems: Numerical Results and Discussion

-The architectures utilized to make predictions for the PI-GDNN and PI-EVGNN include three hidden layers and two hidden layers, respectively, with multiple neurons.
-The neighborhood aggregation parameter of the GNN is set to $K=2$ while the number of conditional neurons per topology for the PI-GDNN is set to $N^{\mathrm{GD}} = 2$.
-Both models are trained using Pytorch \cite{pytorch} with ADAM \cite{kingma2017adam} as the optimizer, ReLU activation function, and a learning rate set to 0.001.
+The GDNN and PI-GDNN models are trained with three hidden layers and number of neurons per layer equal to $N_{l}^{\mathrm{S}} = 10\times |\mathcal{V}|$ and $N_{l}^{\mathrm{GD}} = 2\times |\mathcal{E}|$.
+The EVGNN and PI-EVGNN architectures include two hidden layers, and the neighborhood aggregation parameter is set as $K=2$.
+The PI-GDNN and PI-EVGNN models are trained with 50\% of the training scenarios used in the GDNN and EVGNN, while the other 50\% is replaced with collocation points.
+Table \ref{tab:trainparameters} presents the number of parameters used to train each of the models.
+The models are trained using Pytorch \cite{pytorch} with ADAM \cite{kingma2017adam} as the optimizer, the $\tanh$ activation function, and a learning rate set to 0.0005.
 The models were trained in a High-Performance Computing (HPC) server with an Intel Xeon E5-2650v4 processor and 256 GB RAM.